Tofu cake?

 Add the sifted powders then flour, potato starch and baking powder.
 Always mix with the whisk several minutes until you get a mixture without lumps.

-Pour in a round cake mold with a diameter of 24cm, lined with parchment paper.
+Pour into a 24cm round cake tin lined with baking paper.

 Level the mixture.